 - Support for the many Clubs and Societies on campus which are run by students for students

-You can contact the Chaplain from 9am-5pm Monday-Friday throughout the academic year.
+You can contact the Chaplain from 9am-5pm Monday-Friday throughout the full year.

 The Chaplain's office is Room 49 in the Arts Building on the North Campus.

 |Telephone: 01 708 3469 / 087 148 2196

 ||10:00am to 12:30pm

 2:00pm to 4:00pm